joagonca/jira_comm_vs_compl/README.md

 * **Committed vs. Delivered:** Grouped by all issues or story points
 * **Average cycle time:** Grouped per issue type, with top and bottom 1%, and standard deviation
-* **Outside Sprint Work:** Items that transitioned to In Progress, Resolved, or Closed outside of any sprint, grouped by issue type

 ## Features